Call Quick Call

 • If the dome were doubled to form a sphere inside the Pantheon it would perfectly fill the vertical space.
 In other words, the height of the interior is the same as the diameter of the dome (43.2 meters).

-• There are 28 coffers (quadratic indentations) in each of the 5 rows decorating the dome, and this quantity may very well not be random.
-In antiquity, 28 was considered one of the four “perfect” numbers — where the sum of its factors equals the number.
+• There are twenty-eight coffers in each of the five rows of quadratic indentations decorating the dome (that you see in the banner image of this newsletter), and this quantity may very well not be random.
+In antiquity, the number 28 was considered one of the four “perfect” numbers — where the sum of its factors equals the number.
 Pythagoras believed that these perfect numbers (the others being 6, 496, and 8128) expressed harmony with the cosmos.

-• This union with the cosmos can be further seen by the sun and the moon shining in through the oculus at the top of the dome and traveling across the interior of the Pantheon, as well as by the seven niches lining the interior of the rotunda, which may have corresponded to the seven celestial bodies that were known in ancient Roman times.
+• This union with the cosmos can be further seen by the sun and the moon as they shine in through the oculus and travel across the elegant interior of the space.
+The seven niches lining the interior of the rotunda, which some say correspond to the seven celestial bodies that were known in Ancient Roman times, complete the cosmic story.

 The Oculus of the Pantheon

-• The oculus — the circular opening at the top of the dome — is huge, 9.1 meters (30 feet) in diameter.
-You could lower a London double-decker bus through the oculus and it would have a good foot on each side to spare!
+• The oculus — the circular opening at the top of the dome — is huge, measuring 8.8 meters (29 feet) in diameter.
+You could lower a London double-decker bus through the oculus and it would have about 9 inches on either side to spare!

-• When it rains outside, it rains inside the Pantheon!
-But not to worry, the sloping floor is the basis of a clever rainwater collection system with 22 camouflaged holes.
+• When it rains outside, it rains inside the Pantheon.
+But not to worry, the sloping floor is the basis of a clever rainwater collection system with twenty-two camouflaged holes.

 Whew!
 It’s a mouthful of facts but we hope you found them fun.